bhavishyasharma10/stock-market-app/README.md

 ## Features

 - **Real-Time Stock Prices**: Fetches live stock prices using the Alpha Vantage API.
-- **User Holdings Management**: Allows users to input and save their current holdings, including quantity and average buy price.
+- **User Holdings Management**: Allows users to input their current holdings, including quantity and average buy price.
 - **Average Price Calculation**: Calculates the new average price dynamically when users input additional shares to purchase.

 ## Technologies Used